In education, the ‘curriculum’ is broadly defined as the ‘totality of pupil experiences that occur in the educational process’.

-At Greenford High School, we believe that the curriculum should enable all young people to become:
+The intent of the curriculum matches many of Greenford High School’s core aims.
+In essence, we believe that the curriculum should enable all young people to become:

-- Aspirant individuals who are committed to life learning at university, through apprenticeships and throughout their careers
+Aspirant individuals who are ‘Learning to Succeed’ and, as a result, committed to learning at university, through apprenticeships and throughout their careers.

 "The curriculum is outstanding... pathways cater extremely well for the needs of all students of different abilities and aspirations...
 Early entry for the more able students at GCSE is used effectively...
 They are well prepared for their future life after school with good provision for literacy and numeracy, and excellent access to information and communication technology (ICT)."